 A roof return is a small decorative roof plane that connects to the low side of a gable roof overhang and extends below the upper triangular portion of the gable wall.
-While you can build these manually, the following pictures illustrate the three styles of roof returns that can be produced automatically in Home Designer Suite.
+While you can build these manually, the following pictures illustrate the three styles of roof returns that can be produced automatically in Home Designer Architectural.

 The first two are called Gable and Hip returns, since the returns themselves end in either a gable or a hip.
 The third is called a Full return because it extends under the entire gable, connecting both sides.
+Full roof returns are sometimes referred to as water tables.